 DRILLING AND SAMPLING

-The locations of the majority of historic drill collars were resurveyed in 2011, and the Mr Smith has personally verified the existence and location of many of these.
-All historic drill core is stored in Guatemala at a secure facility and the Mr Smith has verified and the majority of the major mineralized intercepts and correlated these with historic drill logs (when available) and assays.
+The locations of the majority of historic drill collars were resurveyed in 2011.
+All historic drill core is stored in Guatemala at a secure facility where Mr. Smith has examined the majority of the major mineralized intercepts and validated these against historic drill logs (when available) and assays.

-In some cases, data on QA/QC programs is incomplete or no longer exist within the datasets or in thecompany archives and theauthor could not independently verify these programs or the effectiveness there of.
-It is clear, however, that QA/QC procedures have been in place on the Project since its beginnings, and the author has verified with past project QPs that effective QA/QC procedures were maintained, including the regular insertion of reference materials, blanks, and field duplicates.
-In addition, continuity has been maintained with Radius’ Guatemalan staff since the Project’s inception, ensuring consistency of drilling, sampling, and logging procedures on site.
+In some cases, data on QA/QC programs is incomplete or no longer exist within the datasets or in the company archives and could not be verified.
+It is clear, however, that QA/QC procedures have been in place on the Project since its beginnings.
+In such cases Mr. Smith has verified with past project QPs that effective QA/QC procedures were practiced, including the regular insertion of reference materials, blanks, and field duplicates.
+Furthermore, continuity has been maintained with Radius Gold Inc. Guatemalan staff since the Project’s inception, ensuring consistency of drilling, sampling, and logging procedures on site.

-Mr Smith is satisfied that sampling and drilling undertaken by Radius’s local staff, Project optionees, and under the supervision of various QPs over have been performed to industry-accepted professional standards and, the author considers the data presented in the above Summary to be reliable.
+Mr. Smith was satisfied that sampling and drilling undertaken by Radius Gold’s local staff, Project optionees, and under the supervision of various QPs have been performed to industry-accepted professional standards and considers the data presented in the above Summary to be reliable.